subatomicdev/binance-futures-cpp/README.md

 The bfcpptest.cpp has ```performanceCheckSync()``` and ```performanceCheckAsync()``` functions showing how to use the performance check.

-As seen from the results below, each call to newOrder() is at the mercy of the Binance API latency, so doing so synchronously is expensive.
+As seen from the results below, each call to newOrder() is mostly dependent on the Binance API latency, which is the ping plus Binance's processing time, ranging from 300ms to 750ms.

 See "New Order - Async" for a code example.